onflow/fcl-js/six/staking-collection/six-stakingcollection-register-delegator/README.md

 # @onflow/six-stakingcollection-register-delegator

-Stored Interaction for registering a delegator held in a StakingCollectioni
+Stored Interaction for registering a delegator held in a StakingCollection

 # Status